-Here are a few activities that can help you get started:
+Here are a few customer service training ideas that can help you get started:

 1. The “No” Word

 The word “no” is a trigger word that is known to evoke negative emotions in customers.
 Because of this connotation, it is the one word every customer service rep should avoid using unless absolutely necessary.

 To help your customer service team practice this principle, divide them into groups to come up with different ways to say “no” without actually using the word “no.” When done, ask the teams to come back together to compare answers.
 Collectively, eliminate any answers that may still have a negative impact on the customer.
 The team with the most effective answers remaining “wins” the exercise.

 2. Who Are You?

 The ultimate goal of this customer service training activity is to get everyone in the group to work together and realize their similarities and differences.
 Knowing one another’s differences helps customer service reps know who they can turn to in challenging situations.

 To do this, make four sets of signs with the following words written on them: